 Acting quickly increases the chances of recovering your vehicle.
 According to the National Highway Traffic Safety Administration, about 56% of stolen vehicles are eventually recovered—though often with damage that would require expensive repairs your insurance would normally cover.

-Having a lapse in insurance coverage is already costly—but when that lapse coincides with theft, the financial impact can be devastating:
+Having a lapse in insurance coverage is already costly—but when that lapse coincides with theft, the financial impact can be devastating.
+If your uninsured car is stolen, you face not only the loss of your vehicle but also significant legal and financial consequences, as you have no coverage to help recover your losses:

 Without insurance, the financial burden falls entirely on you.
 Here’s what you’re facing:

 The average cost of a used car today is around $22,000.
-Without comprehensive coverage, that's the amount you'll need to come up with to replace your stolen vehicle with something comparable.
+Insurance companies typically reimburse the actual cash value of the vehicle, which means you would receive its current market worth minus depreciation—not the original purchase price or the cost to buy a new one.
+Without comprehensive coverage, that’s the amount you’ll need to come up with to replace your stolen vehicle with something comparable.

 If you financed your car, the loan doesn't disappear when your car does.
 You'll still be responsible for: